 Spragg SP, Amess R, Jones MI, Ramasamy R.

-Double-beam flying spot scanner for two-dimensional polyacrylamide gel electrophoresis.
+Double-beam flying spot scanner for two-dimensional polyacrylamide gel

 Anal.
 Biochem.
 1985, 147(1), 120-127.